 Your CV and cover letter are most likely the first contact you will have with a prospective employer.
 It’s vital you make a strong first impression by tailoring them to the individual requirements of the job and the company.
 With MyCDES+ you can upload your CV and get instant feedback, plus build a cover letter using the wide variety of templates available!
-Keep reading for our top tips and check out all the amazing tools MyCDES+ has to offer.
-And, don't forget, our Career Development and Employability Consultants are also here to help!
+Keep reading for our top tips and don't forget, our Career Development and Employability Consultants are also here to help!

 How to write a good CV

 Employers receive dozens, if not hundreds, of job applications, so they are looking for people who stand out from the crowd.
 Find out what the employer is looking for.
 This could include qualifications, experience and skills.

 You want to match their requirements as closely as possible.
 Look at the job ad, job description, company website, google them for news mentions and other activities, etc.

 - Give practical examples of your skills.

 - Choose action words carefully to provide clear information to the employer.

 - Emphasise your achievements.